Xilinx/amr/fw/AMC/src/device_drivers/smbus_driver/doc/smbus_application_apis.md

 * @param    ppxSMBusProfile is a pointer to the SMBus profile structure handle.
 * @param    xFrequencyClass is an enum of type Freq_Class_Type which can be
 *           100KHz, 400KHz or 1MHz.
-* @param    pvBaseAddress is the address of the SMBus IP block
+* @param    pvBaseAddr is the address of the SMBus IP block
 * @param    xLogLevel is the level of logging detail required
 * @param    pFnReadTicks is an optional function pointer that supplies a tick count for logging purposes *